-Project submittal must include a description of the project and at least the following information, unless modified by the Corps, on a yearly basis if gravel is to be extracted.
-If the year is succeeding an extraction year then monitoring cross-sections must also be completed and submitted:
+Project submittal must include a description of the project and at least the following information, unless modified by the Corps, on a yearly basis:

-I. A pre-extraction report shall be submitted to the Corps, CHERT, CDFW and NMFS at least two weeks prior to excavation.
+I. A pre-extraction report shall be submitted to the Corps, CHERT, and NMFS at least two weeks prior to excavation.
 Pre-extraction reports shall include:

-A. Cross-section Surveys: Monitoring and Extraction cross-section surveys shall be prepared according to Appendix C (attached), unless modified by CHERT and approved by the Corps and NMFS.
-Each year an extraction is planned spring surveys shall be submitted to CHERT for review (monitoring cross-sections only if no planned extraction for that year, but extraction occurred the prior year).
-Applicants shall submit gravel extraction plans meeting CHERT recommendations to the Corps for approval prior to commencing gravel extraction operations;

-B. A Lake or Streambed Alteration Agreement (LSAA) and extension to the LSAA signed by CDFW, or a Riparian Protection and Surface Mining Permit signed by a Federally recognized Indian Reservation.
-Permits may be obtained concurrently with the Corps permit;

-C. A pre-extraction vertical aerial photo of the location.
+- A. Cross-section Surveys: Monitoring and Extraction cross-section surveys shall be prepared according to Appendix C (attached), unless modified by CHERT and approved by the Corps.
+Each year spring surveys shall be submitted to CHERT for review.
+Applicants shall submit gravel extraction plans meeting CHERT recommendations to the Corps for approval prior to commencing gravel extraction operations; - B. A Streambed Alteration Agreement (SAA) or any extension signed by the CDFG, or a Riparian Protection and Surface Mining Permit signed by a Federally recognized Indian Reservation.
+Permits may be obtained concurrently with the Corps permit; - C. A pre-extraction vertical aerial photo of the location.
 Photos shall be taken the spring of each year and shall include the entire project reach (extraction zone reach of the project site and immediate upstream and downstream reaches within one half length of the extraction zone reach of the project, as measured along the thalweg (the bottom of the low-flow channel).
-Pre-extraction photos must be vertical photos at a scale of 1:6000 and shall illustrate proposed extraction activities as described in Appendix C;

-D. A mitigation report containing the mapped areas that are impacted (riparian vegetation and wetlands) and the mitigation proposed to minimize these impacts;

-E. For new projects, the applicant must submit to the Corps and the consulting regulatory agencies participating in the spring meetings, by February 1 of the initial gravel mining year, copies of the environmental documentation required by the Lead Agency when requesting a conditional use permit, vested right or exemption.
-The Corps may also require additional information.

-II.
-A post-extraction report shall be submitted to the Corps, CHERT, and NMFS by December 15 of each year.
-Post-extraction reports shall include:

-A. A post-extraction survey, which shall be conducted following cessation of extraction and before alteration of the extraction area by flow following fall rains, preferably before October 15.
-Post-extraction reports shall include the amount and dimensions of material excavated from each area mined and a written summary of extraction activities.
-See Appendix C for post-extraction requirements;
+Pre-extraction photos must be vertical photos at a scale of 1:6000 and shall diagram proposed extraction activities as described in Appendix C; - D. A mitigation report containing the mapped areas that are impacted (riparian vegetation and wetlands) and the mitigation proposed to minimize these impacts; - E. For new projects, the applicant must submit to the Corps and the consulting regulatory agencies participating in the spring meetings, by February 1 of the initial gravel mining year, copies of the environmental documentation required by the Lead Agency when requesting a conditional use permit, vested right or exemption.
+The Corps may also require additional information. - F. Except for the temporally and spatially isolated sites, the monitoring cross-sections shall be provided to the agencies annually; the temporally and spatially isolated sites shall be reported each second year, and the year of proposed extraction, and the year of a 25-year flow event. - II.
+A post-extraction report shall be submitted to the Corps, CHERT, and NMFS by December 1 of each year.
+Post-extraction reports shall include: - A. A post-extraction survey, which shall be conducted following cessation of extraction and before alteration of the extraction area by flow following fall rains, preferably before October 15.
+Post-extraction reports shall include the amount and dimensions of material excavated from each area mined.
+See

+Appendix C for post-extraction requirements;

-B. Vertical aerial photo coverage of the project reach.
-Photo coverage shall be taken in the low-flow periods and be at a scale no larger than 1:6000.
+- B. Vertical aerial photo coverage of the project reach.
+Photo coverage shall be taken in the low-flow periods and be at a scale no larger than 1:12000.
 Photos shall be taken from a fixed or vertical oriented (i.e. belly-mounted) camera.
-Stereoscopic photo coverage shall be taken in late September or early (first week) October;

-C. The results of required biological monitoring information, as described in Appendix D (attached), are due by December 15 each year extraction occur and by February 28 for data gathered in November and December.
+Stereoscopic photo coverage shall be taken in late September or early (first week) October; - C. A longitudinal profile view of the thalweg for the active channel line along the project reach based on the monitoring cross-sections and additional thalweg survey points taken at dominant riffle crests and pool bottoms; - D. The results of required biological monitoring information, as described in Appendix D (attached), are due January 1 of the following year.